sourcegraph/about/handbook/people-ops/global-employment-structures.md

 Full-time contracting teammates receive a contracting agreement specific to the country they are based in.
 (In some instances, they may receive a more generic “international” contract if one is not available for their specific country).
 This contracting agreement will specify a start date but may be open-ended.

 ### Benefits, allowances and expenses
 Full-time contracting teammates are not eligible for benefits.
 We wanted to give teammates the flexibility to work from anywhere in the world, and a contracting structure allowed us to offer that.
-We chose to keep all offers and roles on a U.S. salary, rather than adjusting for cost of living by location.
+We chose to keep all offers and roles on a U.S. compensation, rather than adjusting for cost of living by location.
 The intention is that this difference would allow teammates to cover the benefits we are unable to provide on a contracting structure.
 Full-time contracting teammates can expense recurring expenses as outlined in our handbook.

 ### Payments